binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 #### Data-store Compromise {#web-applications-identify-risks-management-of-application-secrets-data-store-compromise}
 ![](images/ThreatTags/difficult-widespread-average-moderate.png)

-The reason I've tagged this as moderate is because if you take the countermeasures, it doesn't have to be a disaster.
+The reason I have tagged this as moderate is because if you take the countermeasures, it doesn't have to be a disaster.

 The New Zealand Intelligence Service recently [told](http://www.stuff.co.nz/national/politics/73704551/homegrown-threats-more-serious-says-spy-boss-rebecca-kitteridge) Prime Minister John Key that this was one of the 6 top threats facing New Zealand. "_Cyber attack or loss of information and data, which poses financial and reputational risks._"